MrJohz/ogitm/docs/source/search_queries.rst

 String types can be checked using the various :py:meth:`~str.is*` string methods, as well as :py:meth:`~str.startswith` and :py:meth:`~str.endswith`.
 These are hardcoded, but delegate to the string's natural methods.
+If you can think of some way of automatically selecting all string methods that return a boolean, please let me know!

 .. code-block:: python3